gpascual2/mp-sdk-go/README.md

 # mp-sdk-go
-MercadoPago SDK Go lang (unoficial)
+MercadoPago SDK for Go lang (unoficial)

+This is an unoficial library to consume Mercado Pago API services